Bachelor of Science in

 Software Engineering

-Featuring hands-on projects that are guided by expert faculty, this degree prepares students to launch careers in industries ranging from aerospace to video game development.
+The Bachelor of Science in Software Engineering prepares students to launch careers in industries ranging from aerospace software to video game development.

-In this program, students collaborate with multidisciplinary teams of engineers to determine a customer’s requirements for a system to design, implement, build and test the product.
-Students learn to document the entire process, which will be essential in successfully completing your final capstone project.
+In the Software Engineering degree, students collaborate with multidisciplinary teams of engineers to determine a customer’s requirements for a system to design, implement, build and test the product.
+Students learn to document the entire process, which is essential in successfully completing the final capstone project.

 DETAILS